wangcf99/SpotifyFestivalPlaylistGenerator/README.md

 # SpotifyFestivalPlaylistGenerator
 ## WHAT
+You ever plan to go to a festival and then create your schedule and then realize there are so many artists, and that making a playlist is too much work?
-Input a list of artists u interested in seeing and then it generates a playlist
+This script is supposed to handle that, just input a list of artists you are interested in seeing at a festival, and then it generates a playlist.
+This script works by matching the artist names, and then grabbing the top 10 most popular songs from that artist, then adding it to the playlist.

 ## HOW TO USE:
 1. Create a Spotify Developer Account